(effective January 1, 2022)

 Business Purpose Disclosure: Service Providers such as analytics providers, operating system and platform providers, external auditors, and marketing providers.

-Business Purpose Disclosure: Service Providers such as analytics providers, operating system and platform providers, customer support providers, security providers, legal counsel, and external auditors.
+Business Purpose Disclosure: Service Providers such as analytics providers, operating system and platform providers, customer support providers, security providers, public authorities / government bodies, legal counsel, and external auditors.

 Professional or Employment Information